bennettl/GA-FEWD-Challenge/README.md

 #### Bonuses

-* Validates for number only input, restricts to positive values in places where it makes sense (distance, speed, etc.)

-- Using HTML5, but can use Javascript regular expression
+* Validates for number only input, restricts to positive values in places where it makes sense (distance, speed, etc.).
+Using HTML5, but can use Javascript regular expression

 * Reponsive design with CSS3 media queries